MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-react-sign-in-configure-authentication.md

 # Tutorial: Handle authentication flows in a React single-page app

-This tutorial is part 3 of a series that demonstrates building a React single-page application (SPA) and preparing it for authentication using the Microsoft Entra admin center.
+This tutorial is part 3 of a series that demonstrates building a React single-page application (SPA) and preparing it for authentication.
 In [part 2 of this series](./tutorial-single-page-app-react-sign-in-prepare-app.md), you created a React SPA and prepared it for authentication with your Microsoft Entra ID for customers tenant.
-In this tutorial, you'll learn how to handle authentication flows in your app by adding components.
+In this tutorial, you'll learn how to handle authentication flows in your app by adding Microsoft Authentication Library (MSAL) components.

 In this tutorial;

 > [!div class="checklist"]